No products in the cart.

 Vice President, Director

-Bob Borak has been a fastpitch softball umpire and tournament director for women’s and girls’ events for over 30 years.
-Mr. Borak serves the PFX Athletics staff by overseeing collegiate tournaments and the Legends Way Ballfield facilities.
+Bob Borak has been a fastpitch softball umpire and tournament director for women’s and girls’ events for over 30 years and has been with Legends Way Ballfields since they were built in 2008.
+He supports the President and Executive Director in all matters involving PFX Athletics.

 Coach Rotta comes to PFX with over 17 years coaching college softball.
-Coach Rotta oversees programming at PFX Athletics.
-Coach Rotta is always looking for people (players and parents) who are passionate about fastpitch softball to assist her with programs.
+Coach Rotta oversees operations at PFX Athletics.
+Coach Rotta is always looking for people (players and parents) who are passionate about fastpitch softball to assist her with programs and events.

 An NAIA Champion of Character award-recipient and former collegiate coach, Ms. Dolunt has been an extraordinary addition to the PFX staff.
 In addition to coaching one of the Team PFX travel softball teams, she oversees camps and clinics at all levels.